What is ear pinning?

 Possible complications associated with ear pinning

-Possible complications associated with ear pinning may include, but are not limited to, the following:
+Possible complications associated with ear pinning may include:

 About the procedure

-Although each procedure varies, generally, ear pinning surgeries follow this process:
+Although each procedure varies, generally, ear pinning surgeries alter the cartilage

 Location options may include: